How to Smell like a Dog, with Ed Yong

 Yes,

 exactly like that.
+Exactly like that.

 And

-the scent of DMS reveals the parts of the ocean that are richest in life and so richest in food.
+to a bird with the right nose, like an albatross, the scent of DMS reveals the parts of the ocean that are richest in life and so richest in food.

 What I love about this is that the ocean seems completely featureless to us, right?
+The open ocean is just this flat landscape.
+It's two-dimensional.

 It looks kind of boring.

 That is what it looks like to our eyes, but to the nose of an albatross foraging over the ocean, it's very three-dimensional.
+It has these mountains and valleys of DMS and other scents

+that give the bird an idea of what's going on beneath the surface of the water.
 It's not flat, it's not featureless, and it only is that way to our umbelt, but not those of a bird like an albatross.

-From smell to sight.
+From smell to sight,

-So the amazingness of the human eye is often used by creationists to say that God must have created the world because evolution can't create such a complex structure.
+so the amazingness of the human eye is often used by creationists to say that God must have created the world because evolution can't create such a complex structure.

-himself wasn't sure how complicated human eyes could have evolved and writing in the origin of species that to suppose the eye had been formed, quote, by natural selection seems, I freely confess, absurd in the highest possible degree.
+And as you write in the book, Darwin himself wasn't sure how complicated human eyes could have evolved and writing in The Origin of Species that to suppose the eye had been formed, quote, by natural selection seems, I freely confess, absurd.

-But he did say as well that if we could find other versions of the eye, like sort of crappier gradations, like if we could see the sort of beginnings of the human eye and then in other animals, maybe that would suggest it was evolution, which is sort of funny because that's how the pyramids are.
+But he did say as well that if we could find find other versions of the eye, like sort of crappier gradations, like if we could see the sort of beginnings of the human eye and then in other animals, maybe that would suggest it was evolution, which is sort of funny because that's how the pyramids are.

 People see the beautiful pyramids of Giza, but there's crappier ones down the road.

+They see the pyramids and they're like, aliens must have done it.
 And it's like, well, it's because you didn't see the crappier ones that they were, you know, before they perfected.

 That's right.

+Right.
 Like the beta test pyramids before we landed on this like deluxe model.

+Yeah.
 Right.

 So